jsreport/docs/docs/pdf-utils.md

 - [Merge with render for every page enabled](https://playground.jsreport.net/w/admin/1A7l_UG)

 ## Basics
-jsreport extension which is able to merge or concatenate multiple pdf templates into single output.
-The merge functionality can be used to add dynamic header based on the content of particular page or even table of contents.
+jsreport extension which is able to merge or concatenate multiple pdf templates into a single output.
+The merge functionality can be used to add a dynamic header based on the content of a particular page or even table of contents.
 The join can be used to prepend a cover to the pdf or to change page orientation dynamically through the single report.
-These advanced functions are provided on the top of standard pdf recipes and fills the gap to reach fully dynamic and unlimited pdf outputs.
+These advanced functions are provided on the top of standard pdf recipes and fill the gap to reach fully dynamic and unlimited pdf outputs.

 The pdf manipulations are configured using studio, respectively individual template menu.
+The main part of this extension are pdf merge and append operations, but the extension can also encrypt pdf, sign it with a certificate or fill basic pdf metadata.
+This document covers the pdf merge/append operations at the begining and the rest at the very end.

 ![pdf-utils](https://jsreport.net/screenshots/pdf-utils.png)